Current requests for proposals for MPCA projects and grant/loan programs.

 See Green and safer product chemistry grants page for the posted application form and program details.

-Intern applications will be accepted through April 30, 2019, or until the position is filled.
+Update: Intern applications will be accepted until the position is filled.

 The Environmental Assistance (EA) loan program accepts applications on a continuous basis.
 Loans are awarded throughout the calendar year, based on the availability of program funds.
 Visit the program Web page for application forms, reference documents such as Frequently Asked Questions, and links to applicable statutes and rules.